Rhyl Hinwood: Early life

+Rhyl Hinwood (née Jones) was born in Brisbane in 1940 to Charted Secretary Reuben Morton Jones, and artist Edith May "Maisie" Rouche.
+Her parents encouraged Hinwood's interests in art.

-Rhyl Hinwood (birth name Rhyl Jones) was born in Brisbane in 1940.
-She attended Yeronga State School and Somerville House.
-She studied art at the Central Technical College, under instructors such as George Virine.
+Hinwood attended primary school at Yeronga State School and high school at Somerville House.
+It was at Somerville House Hinwood discovered sculpture.

+After completing her schooling, Hinwood studied art at the Central Technical College, under instructors such as George Virine.

-Artistic career
+Later life and career

-Hinwood worked as an artist in the Queensland Natural History Museum for four years.
-In 1976, she won a national competition to complete the set of carvings on the Great Court of University of Queensland and has since completed over 250 works for the university.
+From 1958 to 1962, Hinwood worked as an artist in the Queensland Natural History Museum.
+She lost that job when she married, but continued to work at her art.

+In 1976, Hinwood won a national competition to complete the set of carvings by Johannes Theodor Müller and others between 1939 and 1952, of the Great Court of University of Queensland.
+She has since completed over 250 works for the university, incuding 50 grotesques.

 In addition to the work in the Great Court, she also carved the sculptures for the university's Wordsmiths Cafe using themes inspired by the University of Queensland Press.

 In 1986, Hinwood won a Winston Churchill Memorial Fellowship for sculpture.

-In 1987 she was chosen to create the ceramic Australian Coat of Arms for the House of Representatives in Parliament House, Canberra, Australian Capital Territory.
+In 1987 she was chosen to create the ceramic Australian coat of arms for the House of Representatives in Parliament House, Canberra, Australian Capital Territory.
 This was the first art work commissioned and completed for Australia's new parliament house.

 A documentary in 1993 entitled In pursuit of excellence, celebrated the work of Hinwood.

+In 2001, Hinwood was awarded an Honorary Doctor of Philosophy by the university, for her "outstanding contribution to the visual arts in Queensland".

+In 2012, Hinwood developed a database of the university's sandstone carvings.
+In 2016, she collaborated with the university's Office of Marketing and Communications to update a book for visitors to the Great Court, Carving a history: A guide to the Great Court.

+In 2021, the University of Queensland published a memoir written by Rhyl Hinwood: A sculptor's vision – Creating a legacy in stone.

+Personal life

+In 1962, Hinwood married and changed her name to Shepherd.
+She had two children.

+After 1975, Hinwood married fellow artist Robert Hinwood (1930 – 2023).